Territorial Recruitment Centre officers without balaclavas and only under video recording: the commission proposed new rules for mobilization measures

 The report notes that this provision covers too broad a range of situations and can be used to stop recording possible violations.

-3) Problems during delivery of citizens
+3) Problems during the delivery of citizens

 Also, body cameras record events only in front of the device carrier, which does not allow full documentation of events inside the transport.